derat/nup/server/README.md

 ### /reindex (POST)

 Regenerates fields used for searching across all [Song] objects.
+Returns a JSON object containing `scanned` and `updated` number properties and a `cursor` string property.
+If the returned cursor is non-empty, another request should be issued to continue reindexing (App Engine limits requests to 10 minutes).

+*   `cursor` (optional) - Query cursor returned by previous call.

 ### /song (GET)